 World-renowned scientist Albert Einstein once said: “Reality is merely an illusion, albeit a very persistent one”.
 Even ancient scholars term this real world as an illusion.
 All the things that we see, hear, smell, touch are all composed of matter and matter makes up the whole world.
 This is in case of the real world.

 In the digital world pixels and binary values take the role of matter.
 They are the building blocks of the virtual world.
 They make up the virtual environment in games and even VFX in movies.
-The 2D versions however are now being upgraded to 3D and higher versions with immersive and interactive environments giving first hand experience for the users.
+The 2D versions, however, are now being upgraded to 3D and higher versions with immersive and interactive environments giving the first-hand experience for the users.

-The terms which has got much traction nowadays are related with Reality or “Digital Reality” to be precise.
-Virtual Reality, Augmented Reality, Mixed Reality are all trending topics of the decade.
+The terms which has got much traction nowadays are related to Reality or “Digital Reality” to be precise.
+Virtual Reality, Augmented Reality, Mixed Reality is all trending topics of the decade.
 Many start-up initiatives based on VR and AR have found the right footing and went on to reach the big league.
-Such is the growth that this decades old conceptual technology witnessed drastically within the decade – in terms of hardware, usability and effects.
+Such is the growth that this decades-old conceptual technology witnessed drastically within the decade – in terms of hardware, usability, and effects.
 Google, Apple, and Intel – they are all investing big into this.
 The question is:

 Why are digital realities becoming such a sensation recently?

 Is it because of its various applications in the entertainment domain?

 Entertainment is the most favored and famous application.
 However, it is not the only one.
 The applications span A to Z of domains.

 Academicians can use it to learn and teach OR Architects can use it for designing plans.
 Realtors can use the technology to show a property to an interested buyer in the comfort of their own space.
 Zoologists may use it to augment their research of the wild OR Zodiac practitioners may use the technology to assist with their prediction making.

 The type and degree of application may vary, but the point is made clearly: Digital Realities will change the face of every domain of work.